St Leonard's College (Melbourne)

 St Leonard's College is an independent co-educational school in Melbourne, Australia.
 Located in Brighton East, the school caters for students in all year levels from ELC for three-year-olds to Year 12.

+History

+The College began as a class of eight students in St Leonard's Church Hall in 1914.
+It moved to its current location in 1955 and was known as St Leonard's Presbyterian Girls' College.
+It became co-educational in 1972 and changed its name to St Leonard's College.
+Subsequently, it became the first school in Victoria to offer the International Baccalaureate in 1982.
+A second campus was built in 1987 in Bangholme.
+It was sold to the Uniting Church in 2011 and became Cornish College.

 Curriculum

 St Leonard's was the first school in Victoria, and second in Australia, to offer the International Baccalaureate in addition to the more widely used Victorian Certificate of Education.
 The school is also authorised to offer the International Baccalaureate Primary Years Programme in the Junior School from ELC to Year 4.
 The ELC also uses the Reggio Emilia approach to learning.